TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 16/Matthew 16.3.md

 ---

-And in the morning, [It will be] foul weather to-day: for the heaven is red and lowering.
-Ye know how to discern the face of the heaven; but ye cannot [discern] the signs of the times.
+In the morning, 'It will be foul weather today, for the sky is red and threatening.'
+Hypocrites!
+You know how to discern the appearance of the sky, but you can't discern the signs of the times!